Koenkk/zigbee2mqtt.io/docs/devices/TS0207_water_leak_detector.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes
+Device drops from zigbee network after a short period of time and doesn't rejoin.
+Appears to be a known issue without any resolution.

 <!-- Notes END: Do not edit below this line -->